[Skip to Content]

 • When can I register for my practicum course?

-After you are accepted by the Raymond A. Kent School of Social Work & Family Science, you may register for the practicum course the same as you do for all your other courses.
+After you are accepted by the Raymond A. Kent School of Social Work and Family Science, you may register for the practicum course the same as you do for all your other courses.
 The practice course is a co-requisite class, and you must register for each one separately.
 Remember, you must re-register each semester for each course as listed on your curriculum plan.

 • Is the practicum considered part of the practice course?

-In the master’s program at the Raymond A. Kent School of Social Work & Family Science, the practicum and the practice class are self-standing courses; each is a separate academic course, with separate faculty, and earning separate academic credit.
+In the master’s program at the Raymond A. Kent School of Social Work and Family Science, the practicum and the practice class are self-standing courses; each is a separate academic course, with separate faculty, and earning separate academic credit.
 The curriculum is designed to promote the integration of theories taught in the classroom with real-life practice.
 The practicum provides the opportunities to do that simultaneously, while learning the various social work theories.
 Therefore, it is important for students to be sure to register for both their practice class and their practicum course, each semester

 • I have no prior experience in social work, how do I write my resume?